Q-Day: The Day Your Encryption Stops Protecting You

-Almost everything you do online is protected by asymmetric encryption — RSA and ECC (elliptic curve cryptography).
-These rely on mathematical problems that classical computers find essentially impossible to solve: factoring very large numbers (RSA) and computing discrete logarithms on elliptic curves (ECC).
+This page, your bank login, the text you sent an hour ago — almost everything you do online runs through asymmetric encryption, meaning RSA and ECC (elliptic curve cryptography).
+Both lean on math problems that classical computers simply choke on: factoring enormous numbers (RSA) and untangling discrete logarithms on elliptic curves (ECC).

 Classical computer vs. RSA-2048: